 To the Members of the European Parliament called to evaluate the dossier, however, said restrictions immediately appeared for what they were: excessive, unnecessary and unworkable.
 Over twelve months after the first introduction of the dossier, things have been worked out to reach what the European Commission today calls “a provisional political agreement“.

 The restrictive proposals of the European Commission were immediately opposed by the European gun owners, collectors, gun enthusiasts, hunters and shooters’ communities as a whole; the opposition was spearheaded by the relatively young Firearms United network – which the European Commission today addresses as an “aggressive gun lobby“.

 While the consolidated text of the trilogue outcomes is unlikely to be made available before the end of the year – the projected date is half to late January – it is likely to be along the lines to what was announced back on November 20th: no full ban on modern sporting firearms patterned after military firearms, but “merely” a prohibition to sell new demilitarized firearms (government-stock full-automatic firearms converted to semi-automatic for commercial sales) after each Member State will have implemented it; and no full ban on high-capacity magazines, but a restriction on their sale and use, which would exempt “sport shooters“.

+This leaked limited paper of the Council does NOT include last-minute corrections.
 It has been confirmed by our sources in Brussels that the document is NOT RELIABLE, as it does not contain many last-minute corrections.